-M.SUMMARY OF CRIMINAL CODE
+M. SUMMARY OF CRIMINAL CODE

 The majority of allegations against detained youth involve felonious acts.
 Many youth are admitted for multiple allegations of criminal conduct.
-As seen by the list of offenses, the youth detained at the Center are detained for involvement in the entire range of criminal conduct.
-The 218 criminal conduct offenses are listed below by frequency:
+The youth detained at the Center are detained for involvement in a range of criminal conduct.
+The 391 criminal conduct offenses are listed below by frequency: